BenWiederhake/tinyvm/instruction-set-architecture.md

 - Register 0 was 0x0000, bit 1 (mask 0x4000) of register 0: The binary instructions for exponentiation and roots are supported.
 - Other feature flags will be documented here.

+Example: The instruction is `0b0001 0000 0010 1011`, and register 0 contains the value 0x0000.
+Then this instruction might, in a bare-bones and conforming VM, overwrite the register 0 with the value 0x8000, and registers 1, 2, and 3 each with the value 0x0000.

+Example: The instruction is `0b0001 0000 0010 1011`, register 0 contains the value 0x0007.
+Then this instruction should, in any VM without exotic extensions, overwrite the registers 0, 1, 2, and 3 each with the value 0x0000.

 ### `0x102C`: Debug-dump

 `0b0001 0000 0010 1100`, type 3 (instruction carries no data)